 As an additional variable to characterize asylum center populations, we consider the average genetic distance between nationalities, as constructed by Spolaore and Wacziarg (2018).
 Given that phenotype and genotype are imperfectly correlated, this offers an alternative measure of "otherness".
-We retain the genetic distance of asylum seekers living in the centers with respect to Swiss population and compute the time-varying weighted average of genetic distance for every asylum center (Gendist).
-Furthermore, we compute a time-invariant measure of bilateral genetic distance, taking into account the (time averaged) nationalities of host municipality and asylum center populations.
+We retain the genetic distance of asylum seekers living in the centers with respect to the overall population of Swiss nationals and compute the time-varying weighted average of genetic distance for every asylum center (Gendist).
+Furthermore, we compute a time-invariant measure of local genetic distance between the (time averaged) nationalities of host municipality and asylum center populations (Local Gendist).7